Minagoroshi/FriendSpamAPI-DesktopApp/README.md

 # FriendSpamAPI-DesktopApp

 ## Details
 This is just a simple Desktop App for the paid VRC-Friend-Spam API I made.
-To purchase a login dm tawp#0001 on discord (I will list it on my site in the coming days)
+YOU WILL NEED TO PURCHASE A LOGIN | To purchase a login dm tawp#0001 on discord (I will list it on my site in the coming days)

 ## Usage
 This app is pretty straight forward to use, enter the login you paid for, userID of the user to spam, and avatar ID (Optional)